Nolan Jones Player Props: Rockies vs. Padres

 Nolan Jones At The Plate

-- Jones is hitting .366 with four doubles, two home runs and two walks.
+- Jones has four doubles, two home runs and four walks while batting .349.

-- In 11 games played this season, he has hit a homer in two of them.
+- He has homered in two of 12 games played this season, and in 4.3% of his plate appearances.

+- Jones has driven home a run in seven games this year (58.3%), including more than one RBI in 25.0% of his games.

-- He has scored in three games this season (27.3%), but has had no multi-run games.
+- He has scored in four of 12 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.